dakkkob/cloud-formation-session-manager-openVPN-access-server/README.md

 2. Choose "Create stack" and select "With new resources (standard)".
 3. Upload the bastion-VPC.yml template file.
 4. Provide required parameters:
+   - choose if you want to deploy permanent EC2 instance or just launch template for the instance
    - AMI ID for the EC2 instance (default is the latest Amazon Linux 2 AMI).
    - CIDR block, instance type, and name of the OpenVPN config file uploaded into the bucket
    - The IP address of the VPN concentrator.
+   - EBS type
+   - EBS size
-5. Proceed with the stack creation.
+6. Proceed with the stack creation.
-6. Once the stack is created, the EC2 instance will be set up with OpenVPN and accessible via AWS Session Manager.
+7. Once the stack is created, the EC2 instance will be set up with OpenVPN and accessible via AWS Session Manager.

 ## Resources Created

-- An EC2 instance configured with OpenVPN.
+- An EC2 instance configured with OpenVPN or EC2 Launch Template
 - An IAM role and instance profile for the EC2 instance.
 - A VPC, public subnet, and security group.
 - An S3 bucket for storing the OpenVPN configuration files.